 Here in the South people of a certain age are known to have casseroles in their freezers ready to pop into the oven when told of the death of a distant friend or same such relative so they can rush hot food to the designated home after dressing, coiffing and putting on an appropriately soulful demeanor, but foods associated with one’s own death are exceptional, the most notable examples being the last meals of the condemned, which range from the anticipated extravagant to the unexpectedly mundane or bizarre.

 Then you have this unique example of a dish reputedly used by a condemned man to delay his own execution.
 The unfortunate unknown was sentenced to be hanged in Placerville, California, which is a little over 100 miles northeast of San Francisco, during the Gold Rush days.
 For his last meal he ordered oysters and eggs knowing that the oysters would have to be brought inland by wagon over rough roads delaying his execution by several days.
 Other versions of the origins for hangtown fry exist, but the poignancy of this tale resonates.
 Hangtown fry is nothing more than an oyster omelet or frittata.
-Bacon is a traditional addition; others include onions, sweet peppers and ham, reminiscent of a Denver omelet.
-Somehow I find hangtown appropriate for late at night on a Sunday.
+Bacon, onions, sweet peppers and ham, are traditional, unsurprisingly reminiscent of the ‘Denver’ omelet.
+Somehow I find hangtown appropriate for a Sunday night.